 The Kent and Medway Safeguarding of Adults Board

-will soon be hosting another awareness event for attendees to engage and explore topical issues and current planned activity for the region.
+will soon be hosting an awareness event for attendees to engage and explore topical issues and current planned activity for the region.

 The Kent and Medway Safeguarding Adults Board

 (KMSAB) is a multi-agency partnership, consisting of statutory and voluntary partner organisations based locally.

 Their purpose is to make sure that all member agencies are working together to help keep Kent and Medway's adults safe from harm and protect their rights.

 KMSAB also commissions safeguarding training for staff who have a responsibility for direct practice in safeguarding and are currently in the process of organizing a range of new and existing training courses.

 KMSAB have arranged a series of FREE on-line awareness events where attendees can engage with the Board to discuss topical issues and current planned activity